Simone-Alghisi/language_modelling/README.md

 The proposed task of Language Modelling (LM) for the NLU course required to:

 1. implement a Language Model using one of the RNN architectures (eg. Vanilla, LSTM, GRU);
 2. train it and evaluate its performance on the word-level Penn Treebank (PTB) dataset;
 3. reach a baseline value of 140 PP using a Vanilla RNN, or 90.7 PP using an LSTM.

+## Results
 As a starting point, I decided to implement a very basic model made of:
 - a neural embedding layer;
 - an LSTM, to capture context information;